paulsuh/pytest-scenario-files/README.md

 results.
 This allows the developer to change and add test cases without making changes to the test code.

+Just as with pytest's basic parameterization, the test function must have all of the fixtures in its parameter list.
+Otherwise, an exception will be raised.

 The unit tests for this package are good examples of possible ways to use this package.
 Look in the files in the `tests/` directory and the corresponding files in the `tests/pytester_example_files`